 Petit Cheval (48% CF + 52% Merlot) also show some muscles with more complexity and stronger finish than Quinault.
 92p.

-Cheval Blanc, which lost 1/3 of potential grapes due to frost in April 2017, resulting in yield per ha reaching 21 hl, showed more power, concentration and length, than in April 2018 from barrel.
+Cheval Blanc, which lost 1/3 of potential grapes due to frost in April 2017, resulting in yield per ha reaching 21 hl, showed more power, concentration and length, than in April 2018 from the barrel.
 Impressive.
 96p.

-My first visit and I was welcomed by export director for Europe, Frederic Lospied, whom I've known since 1985.
+My first visit and I was welcomed by the export director for Europe, Frederic Lospied, whom I've known since 1985.
 Vintage 2017 was on the wine menu that day and I did taste 6 wines.
 Despite big frost in April 2017.
 Moueix managed to come unscathed through it and produced excellent wines for the vintage.

 Latour-a-Pomerol - more polished and detailed than La Grave, very good acidity and velvety structure, more bite and intensity here, round and tasty.
 Splendid effort for the vintage.
 92p.

-Hosanna - coming from the best part of Pomerol, "Le Plateau Argileux", this wine offers big scaled black fruit with scent of truffles, big intensity and depth, great complexity and structure, and long caressing finish.
+Hosanna - coming from the best part of Pomerol, "Le Plateau Argileux", this wine offers big scaled black fruit with the scent of truffles, big intensity and depth, great complexity and structure, and long caressing finish.
 This is stylish Pomerol with modern inputs.
 94+p.